Skip to main content

 Applying a Concrete Sealer

-By September 19, 2012How To
+By October 19, 2024November 13th, 2024How To

 There are many things you should keeping mind when applying a concrete sealer.
 Generally these can be categorized into surface preparation, sealer application and inspection.
 This way it is easier to follow along because you will know what phase you ought to be in regarding any specific topic.
 The assumption is made that you already have your materials in hand and are ready to go.

 Following that line of thought, the first thing you need to consider before applying a concrete pond sealer is how the surface ought to be prepared.
-Concrete, like many other surfaces has its own unique properties that need to be examined before applying anything to it.
+Concrete, like many other surfaces has its own unique properties that need to be examined before applying any concrete pond sealers to it.
 First and foremost is the type of concrete that is being sealed.
 There is some confusion at times in regards to what concrete is.
 Concrete is a mixture of sand, rock, cement, lime and water.
 The sand and rock components can actually vary in size some which will eventually determine the over-all strength of the concrete in the end.

 Mortar is not concrete nor is cement concrete although these terms are by and large used synonymously to describe concrete.
 The fact is that mortar for example, is use mainly for adjoining brick or block but should not be used where concrete should be.
 Mortar has no rock and if used like concrete, will end up being too weak to perform properly.